PokemonGoMap/RocketMap/docs/extras/faq.md

 Yes, you can level your workers to level two(spin a single pokéstop manually), this reduces captchas a lot. you may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.

+## How many workers do I need?

+There is no simple answer to this really, it all depends on your -st and more importantly how spawn dense that location is.
+For a rough guide you can use formula at the bottom of this page.

 ## example.py isn't working right

 10/10 would run again

 # Lets get technical